pfandzelter/terraform-lambda-example/README.md

-# Terraform + Golang AWS Lambda + API Gateway
+# Terraform + Golang AWS Lambda

-This is a minimal Hello World example of deploying an HTTP API backed by an AWS Lambda function.
+This is a minimal Hello World example of deploying a AWS Lambda function.
 The function is written in Go and deployment is automated with Terraform.

 - [Prerequisites](#prerequisites)
 - [Usage](#usage)